TinoBaRo/Networks-A3/README.md

     httpfs -v

-3. Run httpc to have a Client make POST/GET requests. httpc is a curl-like application but supports HTTP protocol only.
+3. Run httpc(CommandLineInterface.java) to have a Client make POST/GET requests. httpc is a curl-like application but supports HTTP protocol only.
     Usage:
     httpc command [arguments]